creativesands/streamjam/README.md

 stateful components that seamlessly bridge the gap between the frontend and backend, allowing you to develop modern, highly interactive and realtime web applications.

+> StreamJam is an ergonomic, full-stack application framework based on asynchronous RPC.
+> Develop distributed web applications with the feel of developing native applications.
+> Triggering an action on the server is simply an await away.

 ## Features

 - **Full-stack Components**: Build components that combine server-side logic with client-side UI,